UK’s first deep coal mine in 30 years at risk of losing financial backing

 “The future of the mine, along with proposed jobs, is uncertain, as these finances show,” said Tony Bosworth, an energy campaigner at Friends of the Earth.

-“If West Cumbria Mining’s main backer won’t pour more money in to keep the company going, what does that say about its long-term prospects and promised jobs?”
+“If West Cumbria Mining’s main backer won’t pour more money in to keep the company going, what does that say about its long-term prospects and promised jobs?

 “Like many other areas, the region desperately needs jobs.
 But it isn’t a case of employment or the environment, that’s just a false dilemma that we have to move past.
 This is why the government needs to invest in new, green jobs that will provide long-term employment for local people without wrecking the planet.”